Immons/Tools.ContainerRegistration/README.md

 ---

-This concludes the summary of the service registration based on conventions and attributes for the `Tools.ContainerRegistration.Sample` project.
 For further details, refer to the `ioc_config.json` file and attribute-based configurations in the source code.